deep-entertainment/safehouse/design/gdd.md

 #### PUZZLE 3.4: Lifting fingerprints

+#hints "Finally I can take the fingerprints."

 Go to the [bedroom](locations/bedroom.md).

 Use the [makeshift_fingerprint_kit](items/makeshift_fingerprint_kit.md) with the [bedroom_hook](items/bedroom_hook.md) to get [fingerprint_from_hook](items/fingerprint_from_hook.md).

 #### PUZZLE 3.5: Getting fingerprints from Rebeca

+#hints "I need to get the prints from Rebeca.", "How can I get prints from Rebeca?", "Maybe she'd like a drink.", "Where do I get a virgin mary in this hellhole?", "I still need things for the virgin mary.", "I think I got everything for the virgin mary now.
+Let's mix it.",

 Go to the [kitchen](locations/kitchen.md). [rebeca](characters/rebeca.md) stands to the right, looking out the window.